GIXLabs/SAndC/Lab3/README.md

 Procedure:

 1. Generate a PWM signal where you can control the duty cycle.
 For the source of the PWM signal we recommend you use a signal generator with [1.0 kHz frequency](/Lab1/signal_gen.md/#adjusting-frequency), [Vmin of 0.0 V, and Vmax of 3.5 V](/Lab1/signal_gen.md/#adjusting-amplitude).
-   - If you would like a challenge, you can use an Arduino with code [at this link](http://forcetronic.blogspot.com/2018/02/converting-arduino-pwm-output-to-dac.html) instead of the signal generator.
+   - If you would like a challenge, you can use an ESP32 dev board with the code below or Arduino with code [at this link](http://forcetronic.blogspot.com/2018/02/converting-arduino-pwm-output-to-dac.html) instead of the signal generator.
+     ```
+     from machine import Pin, PWM
+     from time import sleep

+     frequency = 1000 # set the frequency to 1KHz
+     duty_cycle = 205 # approximately 20% duty cycle, min = 0, max = 1024
+     signal = PWM(Pin(5), frequency) # set PWM output on PIN 5 with specified frequency
+     signal.duty(duty_cycle)
+     ```
 2. Design an RC low-pass circuit.
 Determine a cutoff frequency 10x lower than your PWM switching frequency.
 Determine your RC time constant based on this frequency ([see this pdf](assets/low_pass_filter_design.pdf)).
 Set R = 1000 Ohms, determine your **C** value.
 If exact C value is not available, pick the closest available and
    - ✏️ document changes in circuit design and parameters due to this approximate value. **Remember: capacitors may explode if wired wrong.** Make sure the side of the capacitor with the white stripe is connected to ground.
 3. Connect oscilloscope to circuit as shown in Figure 3.
 Set vertical controls for Channels 1 and 2 to show both waves.
 Set the time base to show 10 cycles of the PWM input.